 - An extensively researched and carefully designed itinerary to optimise your trip

-- All accommodation for 16 nights for two people sharing a twin or double room
+- All accommodation for 16 nights (14 nights if travelling from/to Germany) for two people sharing a twin or double room

-- Breakfast every morning & dinner on 10 evenings.
+- Three-course dinners with wine (1/2 bottle per person – but not on ferries) on 12 evenings (10 evenings if travelling from/to Germany).
 You will be able to dine at restaurants of your choice on other nights.

 - One-way crossing from Kiel, Germany to Klaipeda, Lithuania for a car & two people (with sea view cabin)

-- One-way crossing from Helsinki, Finland to Rostock, Germany for a car & two people (with sea view cabin)
+- One-way crossing from Helsinki, Finland to Travemunde, Germany for a car & two people (with sea view cabin)

 - Tour book – includes a brief history of the countries to be visited, emergency details, maps and directions, accommodation information, and a very detailed, tailored account of sights and visits for each day.
 The book effectively eliminates the need for any other guide books